The Printed Circuit Board

 Initially, the PCB had holes drilled so that wire leads could be passed through and soldered.
 This was known as through-hole construction.
 Then in 1949, the auto assembly process was invented whereby wire leads were inserted into a copper foil interconnection pattern to allow for a simpler process.
 Finally, in 1980, the old style of through-hole wire leads has been largely replaced by the use of smaller surface mount parts resulting in smaller and less costly boards.

 Once a customer has produced a design, they then export their design into the appropriate format that is used by their manufacturer.
-The most popular format, and the one used at P.W.
-Circuits, is the Gerber format.
+The most popular format, and the one used at PW Circuits, is the Gerber format.
 Before the file is exported, the design is checked by the software for any errors and the designer should do the same.
-The generation of the Gerber file will encode much important information including copper tracking layers, drill drawing, apertures, component notations and other options.
+The generation of Gerber files will encode important information including copper tracking, apertures, component notations and other options.

-When the PCB manufacturer, such as P.W.
-Circuits, receives the file, they run a Design for Manufacture check to ensure that the design meets minimum tolerances.
-After this, the manufacturer will print the design using a plotter.
-At P.W.
-Circuits, we use a machine known as a “photoplotter” which uses a light source to carefully and intricately draw the various tracks onto high-contrast photographic film.
+When PW Circuits receives the files, we run a Design for Manufacture check to ensure that the design meets minimum tolerances.
+After this, we print the design a “photoplotter”, which uses a light source to carefully and intricately draw the various tracks onto high-contrast photographic film.
 The result can’t yet be seen, however, as it has to be developed with another machine that uses a developer solution.

 Using the newly created plots, we can now cover the appropriate areas with photo resist, which involves using UV light to protect any of the areas based on whether they are clear or black, and then use a chemical solution to remove copper that is not covered with photo resist.
 The result, after removing the still remaining photo resist is the base material with intricate copper tracks running along it.
 Now all the layers must be carefully aligned and combined using prepreg.
 The only remaining stage is to drill the board in preparation for components.
 Holes are drilled as small as 100 microns, thinner than a hair.